pulumi/docs/content/tutorials/creating-resources-gcp/index.md

 # A brief summary of the tutorial.
 It appears at the top of the tutorial page.
 Markdown is fine.
 summary: |
    In Pulumi, resources represent the fundamental units that make up your infrastructure, such as virtual machines, networks, storage, and databases.
 A resource is used to define and manage an infrastructure object in your Pulumi configuration.
-   In this tutorial, you will create a simple static website hosted on an Azure Blob Storage account.
+   In this tutorial, you will create a simple static website hosted on an Google Cloud virtual instance.
 You will then refer to documentation in the Pulumi Registry to configure the storage account as a website.

 # A list of three to five things the reader will have learned by the end of the tutorial.
 youll_learn: